More Than 200 Companies, All in One Place.

 What Is the Penalty for Driving Without Insurance in Wisconsin?

-The penalties for driving without insurance in Wisconsin are very steep.
+It could lead to massive trouble if you get pulled over and don’t show proof of car insurance.
 For starters, first-time offenders can expect to pay a fine of up to $510, on top of a suspended registration and the need to file for SR-22 insurance.
 An SR-22 certificate is a legally binding document that proves a driver has the minimum required auto insurance for the state.

 The SR-22 remains on file for three years.
 During those three years, your SR-22 must be active every month.